simple-crypto/SMAesH-challenge/website/src/rules.md

 ## Final remarks

+- Any time interval of 24 hours is a day.
+- You are allowed to use any means you consider necessary to solve the challenges, except attacking the infrastructure hosting the challenges or extracting unauthorized data from the evaluation environment.
 - The organisers reserve the right to change in any way the contest rules or to reject any submission, including with retroactive effect.
+- Submissions may be anonymous, but only winners accepting de-anonymization will get a prize.